Guides

 Along with setting up your business Gmail account, there are various tips and best practices that can help you make the most out of this powerful email platform.
 Some additional tips to consider include:

 • Use templates and canned responses: Gmail allows you to save frequently used emails as templates or use canned responses for quick replies.
-This can save time and improve efficiency in responding to common inquiries.
+This can save time and help employees to be more efficient in responding to common inquiries.

-• Utilize Google Meet: With virtual meetings becoming the norm, take advantage of Google Meet within Gmail for easy video conferencing with clients, colleagues, or team members.
+• Use Google Meet: With virtual meetings becoming the norm, take advantage of Google Meet within Gmail for easy video conferencing with clients, colleagues, or team members.

 • Integrate other business tools: Explore the various add-ons and integrations available on Gmail that can help enhance your workflow and productivity.
 These may include project management tools, CRM systems, or social media management platforms.